MEANS OF GRACE

 · Motivation emerges from sufficient reasons.

-· The right reasons grow from hearing the truth.
+· The right reasons grow from the truth.
 The word of God requires that we not only interact with truth in order to learn and understand, but that we also struggle with the truth as a matter of personal integrity before God because His Spirit reveals dark secrets that must be addressed.

 · Reasons need to be identified, stated, and reinforced.
 [Questions and answers can be discussed at a group participation meeting to get a better grasp of the whats and whys of God’s word and of His ways.]